 Excellence in Exhibition Label Writing Competition

-The annual Excellence in Exhibition Label Writing Competition is sponsored by the American Alliance of Museum’s Curators Committee (CurCom) in cooperation with EdCom and NAME and in partnership with the Museology Graduate Program at the University of Washington, Seattle.
+The annual Excellence in Exhibition Label Writing Competition is sponsored by the American Alliance of Museum’s Curators Committee (CurCom) in cooperation with Education Committee (EdCom) and National Association of Museum Exhibition (NAME) and in partnership with the Museology Graduate Program at the University of Washington, Seattle.

-2017 marks the fifth year of the collaboration between CurCom and the University of Washington.
+2018 marks the sixth year of the collaboration between CurCom and the University of Washington.
 This unique partnership provides emerging museum professionals the opportunity to apply skills and theory presented in the classroom to a professional environment.
-As the competition project manager, graduate students at the University gain leadership, communication and management skills while engaging with label writers and other museum professionals.
+As the competition project manager, graduate students at the University gain leadership, communication, and management skills while engaging with label writers and other museum professionals.

 John Russick, Vice President for Interpretation and Education at the Chicago History Museum has organized the competition since 2008.
 Each year a graduate student from the Museology Program serves as project manager.
-This year, Elizabeth Wessells will manage the competition.
+This year, Catherine Wood will manage the competition.

-Questions can be emailed to Elizabeth Wessells at email@example.com
+Questions can be emailed to Catherine Wood at firstname.lastname@example.org.